nju33/tirashi-observer-bot/README.md

 # Tirashi Observer Bot

-Tirashi Observer is a bot by GAS.
-This can observe that you want to search words from flyers with.
+Tirashi Observer is a bot by GAS: this can observe that you want to search words from given flyers.

 ## Dependencies